apache/airflow/docs/howto/operator/apache/spark.rst

 SparkSqlOperator
 ----------------

-Launches applications on a Spark cluster, it requires that the ``spark-sql`` script is in the PATH.
+Launches applications on a Apache Spark server, it requires that the ``spark-sql`` script is in the PATH.
 The operator will run the SQL query on Spark Hive metastore service, the ``sql`` parameter can be templated and be a ``.sql`` or ``.hql`` file.

 Using the operator